jeniferfly/media/README.md

 Welcome!
 This repository contains the latest version of my resume.

-I'm a Senior Graphic Designer and Art Director with 20+ years of experience designing digital experiences, brands, marketing campaigns, and learning solutions for Fortune 500 organizations.
+I'm a Senior Visual Designer and Art Director with 20+ years of experience designing digital experiences and building brands for Fortune 500 companies.

 I'm currently expanding my expertise in UX/UI design and enjoy creating thoughtful, user-centered experiences that blend strategy, storytelling, and technology.